fajarvm/symbol-harvest-collector/README.md

 # symbol-harvest-collector
-An automation script with Google Apps Script that collect harvested fees by your harvesting account and display them in Google Sheets
+An automation script with Google Apps Script that collects harvested fees by your harvesting account and display them in Google Sheets

 ### How to set up ###
 1. Create a Sheet in Google Sheets and give it a name.
 E.g: `Symbol Harvesting Overview`